G&A STRUCTURE CLARITY

 Break-even does not mean payroll is covered.

-Every allowable cost required to operate the business has been recovered.
+Break-even means every allowable cost required to operate the business has been recovered.

 • Busy